citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorVmSnapshotResourceResponseModel.md

 HasAttachedDisks returns a boolean if a field has been set.

+### SetAttachedDisksNil

+`func (o *HypervisorVmSnapshotResourceResponseModel) SetAttachedDisksNil(b bool)`

+ SetAttachedDisksNil sets the value for AttachedDisks to be an explicit nil

+### UnsetAttachedDisks
+`func (o *HypervisorVmSnapshotResourceResponseModel) UnsetAttachedDisks()`

+UnsetAttachedDisks ensures that no value is present for AttachedDisks, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)